 15. Honey Frozen Yogurt With Roasted Strawberries

-If you’re trying to spring clean your diet but still enjoy a treat every now and then, swap ice cream for homemade frozen yogurt, as shown on Wonder & Charm — then throw in some seasonal strawberries for additional flavor and a nutritional punch.
+If you’re trying to spring clean your diet but still enjoy a treat every now and then, swap ice cream for homemade frozen yogurt, as shown on The Mediterranean Dish — then throw in some seasonal strawberries for additional flavor and a nutritional punch.